Two other Titanic ships were built and had tragic endings as well

 She also had a more powerful turbine engine and a larger rudder for better maneuverability.

-Titanic had some minor design improvements over Olympic, such as an enclosed promenade deck on A-deck and more lifeboats.
+In comparison, the Titanic had some minor design improvements over Olympic, such as an enclosed promenade deck on A-deck.

-Olympic had some modifications after Titanic's sinking, such as a double hull and additional lifeboats.
+Although, as mentioned earlier, the Olympic did have some modifications after Titanic's sinking, such as the lengthening of the double hull and additional lifeboats.

-All three ships had different careers, with Olympic being the only one that served as a civilian liner for most of her life, Titanic being the only one that sank on her maiden voyage, and Britannic being the only one that served as a hospital ship.
+Having said that, all three ships had different careers, with the Olympic serving as a civilian liner for most of her life and the Britannic serving as a hospital ship.

 Remembering the sister ships